A Change of Heart

 Questions flooded my mind that fateful morning.
 I promised myself that if today wasn’t all I hoped and dreamed it would be, then it would be my last day.
 A lot was riding on this morning.

 “Can you get Splash ready?”
 Mia asked when I entered the stable.
-Her petite statue at odds with the strength of her work.
+As my mentor for years, her petite statue always appeared at odds with the strength of her work.
 Her long blonde braid fell over her shoulder as she hoisted the water bucket up to a hook on the stall.
 “She’ll be here any minute.”

 Equine psychotherapy refers to activities with horses that are conducted while being supervised by a mental health professional and an equine specialist.
 The sessions are designed to treat anxiety, ADHD, eating disorders, addiction, depression, and other mental health conditions while building confidence, self-awareness, and empathy (Psychology Today 2022).
 Being newly certified, I wanted to show her that I would be a good fit for this program.
 And I knew she was evaluating me that day.